Constitution and Bylaws

 D. Officers elected shall take up their duties immediately after the meeting at which they were elected.

-E. The nominating committee shall consist of 5 members.
+E. The nominating committee shall consist of at least 3 members.

 ARTICLE VI – STATIONERY